HediaTnani/NextflowExample1/README.md

 # example1

-Run a toy example using files from path
+Run a toy example using file channel from path